 History of LGNC

 Nestled within the Kittatinny Ridge, alongside the Lehigh River, the Lehigh Gap Nature Center (LGNC) is a nonprofit environmental education center and wildlife refuge located between Slatington and Palmerton, Pennsylvania.
 Our mission is to protect the wildlife and enhance the habitats of our Refuge, the neighboring Kittatinny Ridge, and the Lehigh River Watershed through conservation, education, research, and outdoor recreation to improve the quality of life of present and future generations.
-According to the United States Environmental Protection Agency (U.S. EPA), LGNC is the only environmental education center in the country that has been created upon the ashes of a Superfund toxic waste site.
+According to the United States Environmental Protection Agency (U.S. EPA), LGNC is the only environmental education center in the country that has been created upon the ashes of a Superfund site.
 An outdoor classroom, environmental laboratory, and recreational hotspot, LGNC’s 756-acre refuge today hosts thousands of local, regional, and international visitors each year.

 A Brief History of Human Land Use in the Lehigh Gap

-One of only five major water gaps bisecting the 250-mile-long Kittatinny Ridge, the Lehigh Gap was formed over millions of years by the erosive forces of the Lehigh River.
+One of only five major water gaps bisecting the 250-mile-long Kittatinny Ridge, the Lehigh Gap was formed by the erosive forces of the Lehigh River.
 Throughout its history, the Gap has served as a vital transportation corridor for people and wildlife alike.
 Human habitation of the Gap occurred as early as 13,000 years ago when Native American hunter-gatherers began following migrating mammals (including elk, bison, and wooly mammoths) northward as the Laurentide Ice Sheet receded.
 The Lenape Indians hunted, fished, gathered, and farmed in the vicinity of the Lehigh Gap for generations thereafter.
 A vast savannah atop the Kittatinny Ridge marks the location where the Lenape people repeatedly burned the forest to cultivate berries.
 Before it was a bustling highway, the road now known as Route 248 was a major Indian trail called the Nescopeck Path.